Niki-Tester/gamestar/README.md

   This is the page that the user will be greeted with upon arriving at the site.
 This page will consist of a navigation bar along the top, containint the website name, as well as links to other pages within the web app.

+### **Register Page**:

+  This page will be available by clicking the register link in the naviagion bar/menu.
+A user will be able to create a profile by choosing a username, and setting a password.

+  If a user chooses a username that already exists, or the passwords do not match, they will be presented the relevant flash message.

 ### **Game Review Page**:

   This page will be visible after a user selects to view reviews on a particular game, displayed on the home page.